• Skip to primary navigation

 Everything used on a daily basis should be within arm's reach.

-This includes paper planners, 3M Post-it notes, checklists for projects, and daily project activities.
+This includes paper planners, 3M Post-it notes, checklists (Affiliate Link) for projects, and daily project activities.
 To clear your desk quickly, pick up each piece of paper and ask yourself, "is this paper needed today or this week?"
 By sorting your papers in sequential order, you will instantly know what papers need to be on your desk and what can be placed in another area.

 Use monitor arms and roll out keyboard/mouse drawers.